ccipd/MRQy/README.md

 ## Prerequisites

-The current version of the tool has been tested on the Python vresion 3.7.4.
-The required Python packages are listed in the following figure.
+The current version of the tool has been tested on the Python 3.6+
+You must have [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html) installed on your environment to run MRQy locally.
+It will pull down all the dependencies listed in the diagram.

 ![Picture7](https://user-images.githubusercontent.com/50635618/76580525-a2638000-64a6-11ea-8a37-38e95c4693c3.png)

 ## Running

-To test that the code is working fine please try
+For local development, test that the code is functional
 ```
-D:\Downloads\MRQy-master>python QC.py --help
+MRQy % pipenv shell
+(mrqy) MRQy% pipenv install .
+(mrqy) MRQy% python -m mrqy.QC --help

 ```
 The output should be